Will Coral Reefs Survive Acidification?

 Monoculture of Boulder Corals

-But closer to the CO2 seeps, the complex reef has been replaced by a “monoculture” of boulder corals.
+Close to the volcanic CO2 seeps, the vast diversity of corals that exists in less-acidic waters is replaced by a "monoculture" of boulder corals.

 Fragile Branching Corals in Acidic Water